 Angela, in my book The Costume Copycat, is insanely jealous of her older sister Bernadette, who aces the Halloween costume competition every year.
 Her solution?
 Copying her older sister.
 Does it work?
 Not so well.

 After our daughters grew up, my husband and I moved to New York City.
-My life now is a lot like it was when I was a child.
-Whenever I can, I still skate, play games and look for places to explore.
+I still skate once in a while, and I love to play games and look for places to explore.
 There’s never enough time for reading and writing.
-And every now and then, I get just a little bit jealous…
+And every now and then, I can get just a little bit jealous…